 Developer Guides Getting Started Getting Started What is a Graph Database?
 Intro to Graph DBs Video Series Concepts: RDBMS to Graph Concepts: NoSQL to Graph Getting Started Resources Neo4j Graph Platform Graph Platform Overview Neo4j Desktop Intro Neo4j Browser Intro… Read more →

-Neo4j is supported by a rich ecosystem of libraries, tools, drivers, and guides provided by partners, users and community contributors.
-We want to give an overview about what’s available and link to the original sources.
-We try to focus on the freely available solutions here, and provide links to commercial options where appropriate.
+Neo4j is supported by a rich ecosystem of libraries, tools, drivers, and guides provided by partners, users, and community contributors.
+We want to give an overview about what is available and link to the original sources.
+We try to focus on the freely-available solutions here and provide links to commercial options where appropriate.

-Neo4j is first and foremost a graph database, it comes with an implementation of the database, a server and a web interface.
-There are APIs, documentation and examples for operations, certain use-cases and applications.
+Neo4j is, first and foremost, a graph database.
+It comes with an implementation of the database, a server, and a web interface.
+There are APIs, documentation, and examples for operations, use cases, and applications.

-To make it easy to integrate Neo4j into a system infrastructure there are many more aspects to be addressed.
-Those additional aspects cover many different areas: drivers, visualization, ETL and BI tools, integration platforms, development tools.
-Also additional frameworks and libraries on top of Neo4j that allow you to address certain problems faster and with less effort.
+To make it easy to integrate Neo4j into a system infrastructure, there are many more aspects to be addressed.
+Those additional aspects cover many different areas – drivers, visualization, ETL and BI tools, integration platforms, development tools, and many more.
+Also, additional frameworks and libraries on top of Neo4j allow you to address certain problems faster and with less effort.

-Being an open source database, we benefit from users and contributors in our ecosystem that invest time, effort and energy to provide those solutions.
+As an open source database, we benefit from users and contributors in our ecosystem that invest time, effort, and energy to provide those solutions.
 We are very grateful for every individual contribution and try to make them visible and accessible to everyone.